Anxiety Disorders

 Panic Disorder

 Panic attacks are sudden episodes of intense fear or discomfort that peak within minutes and occur unexpectedly or in response to triggers.
 Symptoms may include rapid or pounding heartbeat, chest pain or discomfort, shortness of breath, choking sensations, nausea or abdominal distress, dizziness, sweating, chills or hot flashes, numbness or tingling, trembling, and fear of losing control or dying.
 Because symptoms can mimic medical emergencies, panic attacks can be frightening.
-With treatment, individuals can learn to manage symptoms, reduce frequency and intensity of attacks, and regain a sense of control in their lives.

 Agoraphobia

 Agoraphobia involves intense fear of situations where escape may be difficult or help unavailable if anxiety or panic symptoms occur.
 This often includes crowds, public transportation, open spaces, enclosed places, or being outside the home alone.
 Agoraphobia often lead to avoidance of feared situations and significantly restricted independence and daily functioning.
 In severe cases, individuals may become largely homebound.
-Therapy and medication can help restore mobility and confidence.

 Specific Phobias

 Specific phobias involve intense fear of a particular object or situation, such as heights, flying, animals, needles, or blood.
 The fear is excessive and out of proportion to the actual threat.
 Exposure to the feared object often triggers immediate anxiety or panic, leading to avoidance.
-Treatment, particularly exposure-based therapy, is highly effective.

 At Shine Psychiatry, you matter!